trellis-ldp-archive/trellis-cassandra/README.md

 ```
 mvn -Dcassandra.skip -Dcassandra.contactAddress=$NODE -Dcassandra.nativeTransportPort=$PORT clean install
 ```
- to use an non-bundled Cassandra cluster for testing, but be aware that you must load an appropriate schema yourself if you do this.
+ to use an non-bundled Cassandra cluster for testing, but be aware that you must load an appropriate schema yourself into the `Trellis` keyspace if you do this.
 Please find an example in `src/test/resources/load.cql`.

 You can launch the built application (found in `webapp/target`) via an invocation:
 ```